Swallow hydroxychloroquine tablets with a meal or a glass of milk.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about the specific brand of hydroxychloroquine you have been given, and a full list of side-effects which you may experience from taking it.
+The leaflet will give you more information about treatment with hydroxychloroquine and a full list of side-effects which you may experience from taking it.

 - It is important that you take hydroxychloroquine exactly as your doctor tells you to.
 You may be prescribed one or two tablets to take each day.
 Your doctor or pharmacist will tell you which is right for you.
 Your dose will also be printed on the label of the pack to remind you.

 - Take the tablets at a mealtime, or alternatively swallow them with a glass of milk.
 This will help to stop you feeling queasy afterwards, as hydroxychloroquine may irritate your stomach.
 Do not crush or chew the tablets.